teddyzeenny/website/source/guides/ember-inspector/container.md

 ### Filter and Reload

-You can reload the container tab by click on the reload icon.
+You can reload the container tab by clicking on the reload icon.

 To search for instances, type a query in the search box.